How to maintain shrub

 3. 3

-Apply a balanced, slow-release fertilizer in early spring to provide essential nutrients for healthy growth.
+Apply a balanced, slow-release fertilizer in early spring to provide nutrients for growth.

 Frequently Asked Questions